Cardi B Suffers Wild Allergic Reaction: I Look Like A ‘Blowfish’

 Cardi B, 25, kicked off the new year in a good and bad way.
 The good? — Cardi dropped a surprise track on January 3, titled “Finesse” featuring Bruno Mars, 32, which has been the subject of rave reviews.
 And, the bad? — The rapper can’t even celebrate the song’s success because she’s suffering from an unspecified allergic reaction.
 Cardi, who is known for her wild videos thanking fans for their support, tweeted that they won’t be getting an epic video this time.
 “I wish i can make a video thanking everybody for the Amazing feedback but most importantly Bruno Mars for giving me this opportunity,” Cardi tweeted on January 4.
 “Unfortunately i cant , I got a crazy allergic reaction and i look like a blowfish MAKE SURE YOU GET FINESSE AVAILABLE NOW !”
 She didn’t reveal any other details about the allergic reaction, but Cardi seemed to be in good spirits.
 We’re wishing her a speedy recovery!

 While her allergic reaction may be on the mend, Cardi’s relationship with her fiancé, Offset, 26, is doing just fine, despite opposing reports.
 The rap power couple stepped out for a sweet date on Rodeo Drive in Beverly Hills on Wednesday, January 3.
 The couple held hands in photographs where they were all smiles dressed in casual attire.
-Cardi and Offset were shopping, when they decided to grab a light bite.
+Cardi and Offset were shopping when they decided to grab a light bite.
 She enjoyed an ice pop, and Offset sipped on a beverage and snacked on Doritos.

 I wish i can make a video thanking everybody for the Amazing feedback but most importantly Bruno Mars for giving me this opportunity .
 Unfortunately i cant , I️ got a crazy allergic reaction and i look like a blowfish 😂😩 MAKE SURE YOU GET FINESSE AVAILABLE NOW !